 “I dobiki (just can’t stand) that weird habit.”

 Changing the mood of the lousy, meaning slang, Ikemen is a word used when referring to a pretty and or cool boy.
-It comes from the combination from いけてる(Iketeru) “Cool // popular” and メン (Men) “Man.”
+It comes from the combination of いけてる(Iketeru) “cool // popular” and メン (Men) “man”.

 (Ano hito mita?
 Maji de Ikemen datta yo!)